-We ask that you declare any relevant ‘unspent’ criminal convictions/cautions.
-Whilst some criminal convictions are ‘spent’ (forgotten) after a certain period according to the offence, other offences are never spent and these should be declared.
+You are required to declare any relevant ‘unspent’ criminal convictions/cautions.
+Whilst some criminal convictions are ‘spent’ (forgotten) after a certain period according to the offence, other offences are never spent and these must be declared.
 For independent guidance you can contact Unlock or Nacro so that you are not disclosing any information we do not need to know.

 What is a relevant criminal conviction?

 Relevant criminal offences include convictions, cautions, admonitions, reprimands, final warnings, bind over orders or similar involving one or more of the following:

 - Any kind of violence including (but not limited to) threatening behaviour, offences concerning the intention to harm or offences which resulted in actual bodily harm.